This week, a look at the lasting power of physical showrooms.

 The same goes for physical trade shows, of course.
 For its part, 9-year-old Brand Assembly competes on curation, education and discovery, when it comes to earning retailers’ business.
 The company, which also focuses on the contemporary market, has worked with brands including LoveShackFancy and Scotch & Soda since day one.
 Many of its new clients are multi-brand showrooms that have recently been forced to close their own physical locations.

-Already this year, Brand Assembly has hosted markets in Atlanta and Dallas, both of which saw “decent” attendance, said Hillary France, co-founder and CEO of Brand Assembly.
+Already this year, Brand Assembly has taken part in a market in Dallas, which saw “decent” attendance, said Hillary France, co-founder and CEO of Brand Assembly.
 It will kick off a pre-fall show in L.A. on Monday.

 “We’re creating a space that buyers want to come to because of the brand selection we offer and the stories we tell,” said France, noting the overwhelming number of contemporary brands on the market.
 “Plus, thanks to consistently providing an accessible, fun environment, we’ve built a strong community.”